 If a drug company is aware of a dangerous side effect but fails to notify consumers about it, they may be held liable for a marketing error.
 Also known as a failure to warn, this mistake may involve either a failure to disclose a side effect or give proper instructions on how to take the medication safely.

-Seeking Recovery from Pharmaceutical Companies in Glastonbury
+How Does Someone Seek Recovery from Pharmaceutical Companies in Glastonbury?

 Like with any civil lawsuit, a person filing a dangerous medication lawsuit could pursue compensation for any damages they suffered from another party’s negligence, including medical bills, lost work wages, pain and suffering, and more.
 However, since the defendants in most of these cases are massive pharmaceutical companies with professional legal teams, it can be incredibly difficult for an individual to win in a traditional civil case.